There are pros and cons to veering off the traditional path to self-publishing. Ask yourself five questions to decide.

 Being a publisher lets me do what I love to do: write, paint, photograph, read, design, learn, share, repeat.

-Thanks to a new iPhone app by John Saddington called Pressgram, creatives are able to publish their own images directly to their blogs and — here’s the big concept — maintain ownership of them, by sharing on a platform that […]
+Thanks to a new iPhone app by John Saddington called Pressgram, creatives are able to publish their own images directly to their blogs and — here’s the big concept — […]

 Your image is your brand: what you present is what you become known for.
 You must guard your image, nurture it and tend to it.
 Here’s how.